kkato/kkato.io/README.md

 This is my tech blog.

-This blog is powered by hugo and deployed on GitHub pages.
+This blog is powered by hugo & papermod and deployed on GitHub pages.